github/docs/content/github/getting-started-with-github/github-cli.md

 ### About {% data variables.product.prodname_cli %}

-{% data variables.product.prodname_cli %} is an open source tool for using {% data variables.product.product_name %} from your computer's command line.
+{% data variables.product.prodname_cli %} is an free and open source tool for using {% data variables.product.product_name %} from your computer's command line.
 When you're working from the command line, you can use the {% data variables.product.prodname_cli %} to save time and avoid switching context.

-You can use the following {% data variables.product.prodname_dotcom %} features with the {% data variables.product.prodname_cli %}.
+The {% data variables.product.prodname_cli %} includes {% data variables.product.prodname_dotcom %} features such as:

 - View, create, clone, and fork repositories
 - Create, close, and list issues and pull requests
 - Review, diff, and merge pull requests
-- Create, edit, list, and view gists
+- Create, edit, list, view, and delete gists
+- Create, list, view, and delete releases
+- Run, list, view, and list workflows
+- List, view, watch, and rerun workflow runs

 For more information about what you can do with {% data variables.product.prodname_cli %}, see the [{% data variables.product.prodname_cli %} manual](https://cli.github.com/manual).